Tanjug: History

 From 1975 to the mid-1980s, Tanjug had a leading role in the Non-Aligned News Agencies Pool (NANAP), a collaborating group of news agencies of the Non-Aligned Movement (NAM).
 Tanjug professionals helped equip and train journalists and technicians of state media in other NAM countries, mainly in Africa and South Asia.

 On 31 October 2015, according to media reports, Tanjug ceased its operations due to financial problems.
-Soon after, state secretary in the Ministry of Culture and Information eventually dispelled these rumors, but acknowledged the difficulties and said a public–private partnership could be the solution to the problem.
-However, the agency continued working, signed contracts with state bodies and won various public tenders and other jobs related to news agencies.
-Also, since then most of its former employees are working on part-time contracts and have not guaranteed working rights.
+The state secretary in the Ministry of Culture and Information dispelled these rumors, but acknowledged the agency's difficulties and said that a public–private partnership could be the solution.
+The agency continued working, signing contracts with state bodies and winning various public tenders and related work.
+Most of its employees were working on part-time contracts without guaranteed working rights.

 On 9 March 2021, Tanjug officially ceased to exist.
-Since then, Belgrade based private company Tanjug Tačno, owned by "Minacord media" (majority owner being Željko Joksimović) and "Radiotelevizija Pančevo", acquired the 10-year rights to use the intellectual property rights and trademarks of the agency.
+Since then, the Belgrade-based private company Tanjug Tačno, owned by Minacord Media (the majority owner being Željko Joksimović) and Radiotelevizija Pančevo, acquired the right to use the intellectual property and trademarks of the agency for 10 years.